Global Gathering: History

-Held on the last weekend of July each year, GlobalGathering in the UK has established itself as a major UK dance festival since it began in 2001.
-It is held at Long Marston Airfield near Stratford-upon-Avon.
-It provides entertainment from a range of electronic genres, and includes live acts, drum and bass, house, trance and dubstep.
-The festival has grown to play host to over one hundred acts on sixteen stages, and has twice won the award for Best UK Festival in the DJ Magazine awards, including 2010.
+Held on the last weekend of July each year, GlobalGathering in the UK established itself as a major UK dance festival since it began in 2001.
+It was held at Long Marston Airfield near Stratford-upon-Avon.
+It provided entertainment from a range of electronic genres, and includes live acts, drum and bass, house, trance and dubstep.
+The festival grew to play host to over one hundred acts on sixteen stages, and twice won the award for Best UK Festival in the DJ Magazine awards, including 2010.

 On 18 March 2006, Global Gathering travelled to Miami, Florida.
 The festival included acts such as Nine Inch Nails, Coheed and Cambria, Avenged Sevenfold, Deep Dish, Adam Freeland, Sasha, John Digweed and others.
 In 2008, GlobalGathering shows included Poland, Belarus, Ukraine, Russia, Turkey, Australia, and Malaysia.
 In 2009, Poland, Belarus, Turkey, Ukraine, Russia, South Korea and Australia played host.

 On 28 July 2012, during the Global Gathering 2012 event, paramedics were called to Long Marston Airfield near Stratford-upon-Avon after a 24-year-old man had been found unconscious in his tent.
 Despite efforts to resuscitate him, he died.
 It is the first death in the 12-year history of the annual festival.

 Global Gathering 2014 recorded the second death during the event's 14-year history.

 On 26 October 2014 the promoters of Global Gathering, Angel Festivals Limited, announced the festival will not take place in 2015.
 A statement on their website read: